memberful/memberful-wp/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fix bug in syncing when an existing user has no role.

 = 1.6.0 =
 * Improve how we handle the situation when a WP user account is created before Memberful member, then the Memberful member signs in.
 * Introduce role mapping (see options page for more details).